Daily Content Strategy

 Why This Lane Wins

-• "My VA used Claude to draft 50 cold emails in 20 minutes.
-Here's the prompt."
+• Brad: "My VA used Claude to draft 50 cold emails in 20 minutes" (real stories, numbers, proof)

-2. 25 years of entrepreneurship stories.
-From Micro Machines in 3rd grade to products exploding on the manufacturing line to building a company in 18 countries.
-The stories are endless and authentic.
+• 25 years of entrepreneurship stories from Micro Machines in 3rd grade through manufacturing explosions to building operations in 18 countries.

-3. Sterling AI as a live demo.
-Brad can literally show his AI COO on camera.
-"Here's what my AI agent did while I slept."
-Nobody else has this.
+• Sterling AI as live demo - Can show his AI COO on camera performing actual work ("Here's what my AI agent did while I slept").

 Recommended Strategy

-• Recording: Batch 4-6 scripts in one morning session (~20 min of camera time)
+• Recording: Batch 4-6 scripts in one morning session (~20 min camera time)

 • Format: Direct to camera, teleprompter, floating visuals